hoho/dosido/iojs/doc/api/child_process.markdown

 #### options.detached

+On Windows, this makes it possible for the child to continue running after the parent exits.
+The child will have a new console window (this cannot be disabled).

-If the `detached` option is set, the child process will be made the leader of a new process group.
-This makes it possible for the child to continue running after the parent exits.
+On non-Windows, if the `detached` option is set, the child process will be made the leader of a new process group and session.
+Note that child processes may continue running after the parent exits whether they are detached or not.
+See `setsid(2)` for more information.

 By default, the parent will wait for the detached child to exit.
 To prevent the parent from waiting for a given `child`, use the `child.unref()` method,